Pink Out Day with Dining – Oct 18

 A few designated parking spots are available for the pantry.

 Don't forget to bring your UConn ID.
 The pantry has a limited supply of bags.
-Please bring a reusable grocery bag with you.
+Please bring a reusable grocery bag with you just in case.
 Thank you!

 PANTRY IS IN NEED OF THE FOLLOWING ITEMS: